boggyfresh/botlll/README.md

-# 🎁 White Elephant - Virtual Gift Exchange
+# 🎁 White Elephant Gift Exchange

-A real-time, mobile-first web app for playing White Elephant gift exchange with friends while on a video call.
+A real-time virtual White Elephant gift exchange game for playing with friends over video call.

 ## Features

-- **No authentication required** - Just enter your name and join
+- **No authentication required** - Just enter your name and take a photo
+- **Real-time multiplayer** - Play with any number of friends
-- **Avatar photos** - Take a selfie or upload a headshot
+- **Camera capture or upload** - Take photos or upload images for avatars and gifts
-- **Secret gifts** - Upload gift photos that stay hidden until the reveal
+- **Gift secrecy** - Gifts remain hidden until the reveal phase
-- **Real-time gameplay** - Socket.io powered for instant updates
-- **Standard rules** - Take from pool or steal, no steal-backs, 3-steal lock
+- **Standard White Elephant rules** - Take from the pool or steal from others (no steal-backs!)
-- **Dramatic reveals** - Gifts revealed one-by-one at the end
+- **One-by-one reveal** - Build suspense with dramatic gift reveals
-- **Mobile-first** - Beautiful on phones, tablets, and desktops
+- **Mobile-first design** - Works great on phones, tablets, and desktops

 ## How to Play

-1. **Create/Join a Game**
+1. **Create or Join a Room**
-   - First player gets a game code automatically
+   - One person creates a room and shares the 6-letter code
-   - Share the link with friends
+   - Others join using the code

+2. **Set Up Your Avatar**
-   - Everyone adds their name and takes a selfie
+   - Enter your name
+   - Take or upload a photo of yourself

-2. **Add Your Gift**
+3. **Add Your Gift**
-   - Take a photo of your wrapped gift
+   - Take or upload a photo of your wrapped gift
-   - Add a title (only you can see this until reveal)
+   - Give it a title (only you can see this until reveal)
-   - Wait for everyone to submit

-3. **Play!**
-   - Players take turns in random order
+4. **Wait in the Lobby**
+   - See who's joined and who has their gift ready
+   - Host starts the game when everyone's ready

+5. **Play the Game**
+   - On your turn, either:
-   - On your turn: take from the pool OR steal from another player
+     - Take a wrapped gift from the pool, OR
+     - Steal an already-claimed gift from another player
-   - Can't steal back from someone who just stole from you
+   - No steal-backs (can't immediately steal back a gift that was just stolen from you)
-   - Gifts lock after being stolen 3 times

-4. **Reveal**
-   - Once everyone has a gift, reveals begin
-   - Gifts are shown one-by-one dramatically
+6. **Reveal Phase**
+   - Watch gifts be revealed one by one
+   - See who gave what to whom

+7. **Mail Your Gifts!**
-   - Send your gift to the winner!
+   - After the game, mail your gift to the person who ended up with it

-## Quick Start
+## Setup

 ```bash
 # Install dependencies